Darrin Chiaverini

-Darrin Earl Chiaverini (born October 12, 1977) is an American football assistant coach and former wide receiver.
+Darrin Earl Chiaverini (born October 12, 1977) is an American college football coach and former wide receiver.
+He is the head football coach for Northeastern State University, a position he has held since 2024.
 He played college football at Colorado.
-He was drafted in the fifth round (148th overall) of the 1999 NFL Draft by the Cleveland Browns.
+He was drafted in the fifth round (148th overall) of the 1999 NFL draft by the Cleveland Browns.

 During his career, he also played for the Dallas Cowboys and Atlanta Falcons of the National Football League (NFL).
 He was formerly the special teams coordinator and outside wide receivers coach for Texas Tech prior to joining the Colorado coaching staff.

-Early years
+Early life

 Chiaverini attended Corona High School.
 As a sophomore, he made 20 receptions for 340 yards and 2 touchdowns, receiving All-league honors.
 As a junior, he had 70 receptions for 1,116 yards and 10 touchdowns, with 4 interceptions while playing free safety.
 He received All-league, All-county and All-CIF honors.

 As a senior in 1994, he led the state of California in receptions with 88, to go along with 1,188 receiving yards, 10 receiving touchdowns, 30 carries for 330 rushing yards and 3 rushing touchdowns playing occasionally at slotback.
 He helped the team achieve a 9–3 record, winning the Mountain View League title before losing in the state 4A semifinals.
 He earned USA Today honorable-mention All-American, All-Mountain View League, All-Riverside County, All-CIF and All-state honors.
 He finished his prep career 178 receptions for 2,698 yards and 22 touchdowns.

 Chiaverini also played baseball, batting a .415 average with 25 stolen bases, while earning All-league and All-county honors as a junior.
 Growing up he played both ice hockey and roller hockey.

 On October 13, 2010, he was inducted into the Corona High School Hall of Fame.